-2. Add remaining lemon juice, salt and tarragon to the reserved grapefruit juice; season with pepper.
+2. ADD The remaining lemon juice, salt and tarragon to the reserved grapefruit juice; season with pepper.

-3. Whisk in olive oil in a slow, steady stream.
-Add grapefruit sections and toss gently.
+3. WHISK in the olive oil in a slow, steady stream.
+Add the grapefruit sections and toss gently.

-4. Assembly: Place each avocado half on a plate.
+4. ASSEMBLE: Place each avocado half on a plate.
 Top with grapefruit mixture, dividing evenly.
 Serve immediately.

 Comments are closed.